 - A statement that interested persons may raise environmental concerns about the proposed structure by filing a Request for Environmental Review with the Federal Communications Commission;

-- A statement that the Federal Communications Commission strongly encourages interested parties to file Requests for Environmental Review online, and that instructions for making such filings can be found at www.fcc.gov/asr/environmentalrequest; and
+- A statement that the Federal Communications Commission requires interested parties to file Requests for Environmental Review online, and that instructions for making such filings can be found at www.fcc.gov/asr/environmentalrequest.

 You may provide local notice under both this process and the Commission’s procedures implementing Section 106 of the National Historic Preservation Act (NHPA) through a single publication, provided the notice meets the requirements of both and explains the different procedures for public participation under each of these processes.
 The requirements for a public notice that satisfies the Commission’s Section 106 procedures can be found in Part V(C) of the Nationwide Programmatic Agreement for Review of Effects on Historic Properties for Certain Undertakings Approved by the Federal Communications Commission (NPA).

 You will be required to report the local notice date in Part 2 of your Form 854 filing.
 If local notice is not provided before the requested national notice date, you must amend your Form 854 submission to request a new national notice date.

 When you submit Part 1 of an FCC Form 854 filing that requires environmental notice, you will be required to provide the date you want the FCC to provide national notice of the proposed construction.
 This date must be on or after the date you plan to provide local notice.
 On the date you request, the Commission will post the Form 854 application information on its website.
 This information will remain posted for 30 days.